GenStatLeipzig/GWAMA_PCSK9_strat/README.md

 * Pott J, Burkhardt R, Beutner F, Horn K, Teren A, Kirsten H, et al. Genome-wide meta-analysis identifies novel loci of plaque burden in carotid artery. _Atherosclerosis_.
 2017;259:32–40.
 [DOI](https://doi.org/10.1016/j.atherosclerosis.2017.02.018).
 * Pott J, Gadin J, Theusch E, Kleber ME, Delgado GE, Kirsten H, et al. Meta-GWAS of PCSK9 levels detects two novel loci at APOB and TM6SF2. _Hum Mol Genet_ 2021.
 [DOI](https://doi.org/10.1093/hmg/ddab279).

-We are providing the main scripts used in the GWAMA of PCSK9 levels in four European Cohorts (LIFE-Adult, LIFE-Heart, LURIC, and TwinGene), stratified by sex and statin treatment, to empower other researchers to reproduce our results, starting from the summary statistics.
+We are providing the main scripts used in the GWAMA of PCSK9 levels in four European Cohorts (LIFE-Adult, LIFE-Heart, LURIC, TwinGene, KORA-F3, and GCKD), stratified by sex and statin treatment, to empower other researchers to reproduce our results, starting from the summary statistics.
 Data can be found on zenodo (LINK tba)

 ## Source File